Bonner Leaders Program - Prospective Students

 - Can service ever be selfless?
 Why or why not?

-- How does service and civic engagement connect with your academic interests, your values, and your long-term goals?
+- How do service and civic engagement connect with your academic interests, values, and long-term goals?